Get Organized: Create a folder in which you keep any grant-related materials that are not saved within the online grant system.

 Reserve– an amount of capital held back from investment in order to meet probable or possible demands.

-Rural– For purposes of grant applications requiring self-identification, organizations who exist in Tennessee counties other than Anderson, Blount, Bradley, Davidson, Hamilton, Knox, Madison, Maury, Montgomery, Putnam, Rutherford, Sevier, Shelby, Sullivan, Sumner, Washington, Williamson, and Wilson.
+Rural– For purposes of grant applications requiring self-identification, organizations that exist in Tennessee counties other than Anderson, Blount, Bradley, Davidson, Hamilton, Knox, Madison, Maury, Montgomery, Putnam, Rutherford, Sevier, Shelby, Sullivan, Sumner, Washington, Williamson, and Wilson.
 For information pertaining to underserved individuals, people who reside in any county but outside of a metropolitan city limit.

 State Fiscal Year– July 1 of any year through June 30 of the following year.
 Projects and activities funded through grants must fall within these dates.